 arguments: {}

-The ARBITRARY pattern requires the members array, which lists specific resource ARNs to include.
+The “ARBITRARY” pattern requires the members property, which lists specific resource ARNs to include.
 This example constructs an EIP ARN from region, account ID, and allocation ID.
 The dependsOn ensures the Shield Protection exists before creating the group.
-The MEAN aggregation averages metrics across resources, smoothing out individual spikes.
+The “MEAN” aggregation averages metrics across the specified resources.

 Beyond these examples

-These snippets focus on specific protection group features: pattern-based resource selection and aggregation methods.
-They’re intentionally minimal rather than full DDoS protection strategies.
+These snippets focus on specific protection group features: pattern-based resource selection and aggregation methods for event detection.
+They’re intentionally minimal rather than full DDoS protection configurations.

-The examples assume pre-existing infrastructure such as an AWS Shield Advanced subscription and Shield Protection resources for the ARBITRARY pattern.
+The examples assume pre-existing infrastructure such as Shield Advanced subscription, Shield Protection resources (for ARBITRARY pattern), and protected resources like EIPs or CloudFront distributions.
 They focus on configuring the protection group rather than provisioning the underlying protections.

 To keep things focused, common protection group patterns are omitted, including: